TrashPandaCode/reports/ia-final/main.typ

   To deepen understanding and support self-directed learning, Dumpster Diving features in-world documentation and an open-ended Playground mode.
 The documentation explains core mechanics with interactive examples, while the Playground allows free experimentation beyond level constraints.
 This aligns with the concept of exploratory learning environments @dejongScientificDiscoveryLearning1998, where open-ended tasks promote reflection, transfer, and creative application of knowledge.

   In summary, Dumpster Diving frames computer animation and its key principles as an expressive, solvable puzzle.
 It combines constructivist, playful learning methods with an intuitive interface, narrative motivation, and progressive challenge.
 The result is a learning environment that aims not only to teach computer animation but to foster confidence, curiosity, and joy in problem solving.

   == Learning Outcomes
   // Abstract Learning Goals
   // Familiarity with node systems (secondary)
   // logical thinking

+  Dumpster Diving is designed to promote abstract and transferable learning outcomes relevant to both computer animation and general computational thinking.
+While the tool does not aim to teach a specific programming language or animation software, it fosters conceptual understanding and cognitive skills that are foundational to both fields.

+  One of the primary learning goals is to strengthen logical thinking and problem-solving abilities.
+Players are encouraged to break down complex animation tasks into manageable steps, build structured solutions using a visual programming interface, and reason about time, movement, and interactivity.
+This approach helps learners develop an intuition for cause and effect, sequencing, and dependency, skills that are essential in both animation and software development.

+  A secondary, but valuable, learning outcome is familiarity with node-based systems, which are widely used in animation, visual effects, game engines, and creative coding environments.
+By working with nodes to define relationships and control flow, learners gain experience with this paradigm in a low-stakes, game-like setting.
+This prepares them for more advanced tools such as Blender's Animation Nodes, Unreal Engine's Blueprints, or node-based shader editors, which operate on similar principles.

+  In addition to these technical and cognitive outcomes, Dumpster Diving supports creative experimentation, iterative thinking, and a deeper understanding of abstract concepts such as transformation, time manipulation, and object behavior, making it a useful foundation for further exploration in computer animation and related domains.
 ]

 #pagebreak()